zarf-dev/proposals/0032-support-ipv6/README.md

 Kubeneretes 1.33 has made [NFTables](https://kubernetes.io/blog/2025/02/28/nftables-kube-proxy/) generally available.
 The NFTables designers have made the explicit choice to stop making Nodeport services accessible one 127.0.0.1 (https://kubernetes.io/docs/reference/networking/virtual-ips/#migrating-from-iptables-mode-to-nftables).
 NFtables are not on by default, however we can expect distros, especially secure or performant distros, to start adopting NFTables by defualt in the coming months or years.
 It's important that the Zarf registry will work by default in these distros.

 The current nodeport service solution does support IPv6.
 There is a mandate ([wayback machine link because white house site is flaky ATM](https://web.archive.org/web/20250116092323/https://www.whitehouse.gov/wp-content/uploads/2020/11/M-21-07.pdf)) for government agencys to migrate to IPv6 single stack by end of fiscal year (FY) 2025.
 Given how often Zarf is used in government environments it's important IPv6 is enabled.
+TODO: are IPV6 address free in some cloud environments like AWS?

 The nodeport solution does not work by default on certain distros such as talos and OpenShift (I need to verify openshift works with IPv6)

 The registry proxy solution comes with security advantages.
 The registry will only be accessible from within the cluster or the loopback address on the node.
 This is an advantage over the nodeport solution where the registry is accessible externally to anyone who can connect a node.
-Additionally, the only insecure hop is now occuring from within the node to the proxy.
-The internode traffic from the proxy to the registry is now secured over https.
+Additionally, we will secure the call from socat to the registry with TLS.
+This way the only unecrypted traffic from the registry is from the kubelet to the proxy, and is exclusively on the host.

 ### Goals